Google Ecosystem in 2026: Balancing Convenience and Privacy

 - The human review process for some voice data

-Google has improved transparency around these practices, but the always-listening nature of these devices remains a privacy consideration for many users.
+Google has improved transparency around these practices, though the always-listening nature of these devices remains a privacy consideration for many users.

 Location Tracking Precision